 Certain blazers can be machine dried, but just like with washing, check the care label first.
 If you can, it’s best to air dry whenever possible so as to prevent shrinking the material.
 If the blazer is made from wool, you should definitely be safe, wash it by hand, and then air dry.

 If you shrink a jacket that fits you just right it probably won’t fit the same again.
 The sleeves will be too short and it won’t fit your body correctly anymore.
 Lint on your coat can be a pesky problem too.
 You might have to try using a different setting or use a lint roller before you wear it.

 Using a clothing brush especially on wool jackets can keep a lot of dirt and debris from setting in.
 Brushing your suits from top to bottom and following the same direction as you brush will really help keep your fabrics cleaner and looking better longer.
 Go over it with a roller afterward to get any lint.

 Since washing machines can wrinkle up a blazer quite a bit, you’ll want to know how to iron one properly.
 Always check the care label on a blazer before ironing just to make sure that it can indeed be ironed.
 Suit jackets can be steamed as well.
 Always turn the garment inside out before you begin using the iron or steamer.
 You should start carefully in an inconspicuous area to check colorfastness.

 You don’t want the colors bleeding.
-I don’t recommend trying the popular adding vinegar trick for keeping color but I have heard of it.
+We don’t recommend trying the popular adding vinegar trick for keeping color but we have heard of it.
 If the material is suede or the jacket is waxed do not iron or steam it.
 Avoid steaming plastic parts that could melt as well.

 How To Properly Iron a Blazer